|Jennifer Hawkins, PhD|

 Assistant Professor, Department of Medicine

-Jennifer Hawkins, PhD, joined the Duke faculty in January 2010 with a joint appointment in Philosophy and the Trent Center for Bioethics, Humanities and History of Medicine.
+Jennifer Hawkins, PhD, joined the Duke faculty in January 2010 with a joint appointment in Philosophy and the Department of Medicine.
 Prior to her position at Duke, she was Associate Professor of Philosophy at the University of Toronto.
-She was the co-editor with Ezekiel J. Emanuel of Exploitation and Developing Countries: The Ethics of Clinical Research (Princeton University Press, 2008).
-Professor Hawkins writes about research ethics, the nature of coercion, informed consent, the nature of individual decision-making and also about hard to define concepts such as well-being and quality of life.
-She is currently writing a book about well-being.
+She has written about clinical research ethics, coercion, exploitation, and informed consent and she is co-editor with Ezekiel J. Emanuel of Exploitation and Developing Countries: The Ethics of Clinical Research (Princeton University Press, 2008).
+Her more recent work has focused on well-being, quality of life, and the nature of decision-making.
+Recent publications include "Well-Being, Time, and Dementia," Ethics 2014; "Well-Being: What Matters Beyond the Mental?" forthcoming in Oxford Studies in Normative Ethics; "What's Good for Them?
+Best Interests and Severe Disorders of Consciousness" forthcoming in Finding Consciousness, Oxford University Press; and "Decision-Making Capacity and Value" forthcoming in Philosophy and Psychiatry: Problems, Intersections and New Perspectives, Routledge.
+Professor Hawkins is currently writing a book about well-being.